the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 ~~~~~~~~~~~

 Export results are a ZIP file (named: date + project name), containing in a
-folder structure, all the details about the project.
+folder structure all the details about the project.
 More specifically, it
 contains:

 - A root level XML file with details about the project itself
 - Folders for each operation performed as part of the project
-- Operation folder contains an XML file with details of the operation and
+- Operation folder containts a set of H5/HDF5 files for each
-  a set of H5/HDF5 files for each data type generated during that operation.
+data type generated during that operation.

     ..
 Note::
         each of the H5 files has a structure as described above in